 Do Polling Rates Matter?

-From what you’ve learned so far about polling rates, it’s easy to see why a higher polling rate would benefit a gaming mouse.
 On paper, yes.
 The math checks out—and having a higher polling rate seems to be a no-brainer.
 But in reality, the difference between mice that polls at 500Hz and 1000Hz is only 1ms.
 So, unless you have superhuman eyes, you won’t notice any discernible difference between the two.

-Moreover, it has been found that high polling rates of 1000Hz or more tend to put a heavier load on the CPU. in reality, this load is minuscule compared to what modern processors are built to handle, and should not affect most systems.
+It’s been found that high polling rates of 1000Hz or more tend to put a heavier load on the CPU. in reality, this load is minuscule compared to what modern processors are built to handle, and should not affect most systems.
 But those who are still rocking older CPUs might face issues when using mice with super high polling rates.
 In their case, sticking to a simple middle ground would be much better.

 What Is the Best Polling Rate for Gaming?